NIAEFEUP/slides/web-workshop/presentation.md

 # A World of tags

-Discover all the available tags at [w3schools](https://www.w3schools.com/tags/)
+Discover all the available tags at [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements)

 ---